-This Board Charter of Protasco Berhad (“Company”) is subject to the provisions of the Malaysian Companies Act 1965 (“the Companies Act”), Company’s Memorandum and Articles of Association (“M&A”), the Main Market Listing Requirements (“MMLR”) of Bursa Malaysia Securities Berhad (“Bursa”) and any applicable law or regulatory provision in Malaysia.
+This Board Charter of Protasco Berhad (“Company”) is subject to the provisions of the Malaysian Companies Act 2016 (“the Companies Act”), Company’s Constitution (“Constitution”), the Main Market Listing Requirements (“MMLR”) of Bursa Malaysia Securities Berhad (“Bursa”) and any applicable law or regulatory provision in Malaysia.

 Purpose of the Board Charter

 This Board Charter sets out the roles, functions, compositions, operation and processes of the Board and which is intended to ensure that all the Board members acting on behalf of the Company are fully aware of their obligation of discharging their duties and responsibilities to the Company.

 The Board Charter serves as a source of reference and primary induction literature to provide insights to prospective Board members.
 In addition, it also assists the Board in the assessment of its own performance and that of its individual Directors.